 The year of 1958 marked my last as a Boy Scout for I had found many other diversions.
-However, before leaving, I had striven to complete one of the more advanced ``badges'' or awards that scouts could earn.
+However in June 1958, before leaving, I had striven to complete one of the more advanced ``badges'' or awards that scouts could earn.
 One of the requirements for that badge was to undertake an overnight hike in a desolate area.
 The obvious choice was an adventure on Slieve Gallion.
 Peter Burton was a class mate and a fellow member of the local scout troop and he and I formed a plan for the overnight hike.
 We would hike the five miles from Magherafelt along the local roads to Carndaisy Glen where we knew of some grassy camping spots by the stream that ran through the glen.
 On our way to Carndaisy Glen, I recall that we may have cheated a little by accepting a ride on a tractor for several miles.
 In any case we pitched our tent by the stream in the glen and cooked some flapjacks (made from flour, butter and water, I think) on the hot rock beside our camp fire before turning in for the night.

 In the morning, after breakfast, we set off up the lovely glen as it climbed onto the slopes of Slieve Gallion.
 I particularly remember the patches of irridescent bluebells.
 Perhaps it was they that caused me in the years that followed to associate flowers with Slieve Gallion.
 Indeed, when I took up oil painting many years later, my first effort was entitled ``Flowers on the way to Slieve Gallion''.
 Though it is of little artistic merit, I still keep that painting tucked away in a closet.